ronan-s1/Music-Visualization-Project/README.md

 # What Are We Most Proud Of In The Assignment
-We are all proud of the amount of effort and research we put into this assignment.
-We believe our visuals go well together with our song choice so when the beat drops it suits the visualiser perfectly and that overall makes watching it an overall better experience.

-In the Ronan class, we were able to have particles in the background along with rotating 3d objects which also changes colour.
-We are really proud of because it goes really well with the music we chose.
+In our opinion, we are most proud of our 5th visualisation near the end of our song.
+It is the amalgamation of all our hard work and research into this project.
+Combining aspects of each section and having it work harmoniously is proof of how well our visuals go together.
+Each combined aspect complement with Eoin's colorful circles, Kieran's complex 3D ring visualiser, Aman's fluttering eye shape Sharingan and Ronan's reactive border and prisms

 # Images From Visualiser
 ### Visualisation 1